 If you notify us that you have made a political contribution of over £25,000, you must then report any reportable gifts you have received:

-- from the start of the same year the political contribution was made until the day before the contribution date, and
+- from the start of the same year the political contribution was made up to and including the contribution date, and

 - in the year before the year the political contribution was made